dudetracey/66DaysOfData/README.md

 ## Day 63
 Continued working with 911 call data.
 I created additional columns in my data frame with time and date data and created a few graphs based on those values as the x axis.
 Will continue to work with hourly data tomorrow.

+## Day 64
+I continue to wrestle with making many different graphs using the 911 call data.
+Manipulating the dataframe by grouping a new index and using that to create different types of plots was very difficult to do, but it felt very relieving to succeed.